 - 79 game home winning streak for Mount Union dating back to a 21-14 loss to Ohio Northern in Alliance on Oct.
 22, 2005.

-Mount Union's defense got five turnovers against Wilmington and now have a turnover margin of plus-15 on the season.
+Mount Union's defense got three turnovers against Wilmington and now has a turnover margin of plus-15 on the season.
 That plus-15 is the sixth best turnover margin in NCAA DIvision III so far this season.

 UP NEXT ...